 We can either send you a copy of the printed form in the post OR you can obtain one by visiting a Post Office which offers passport services.
 Please contact us for further information or to request a form.

-Once you have a copy, please ensure you read and carefully follow the printed instructions.
+Once you have a copy, make sure you read and carefully follow the printed instructions.
 The form must be filled out using block capital letters, and black ink ONLY.
 All answers must be written within the confines of the white boxes marked on the form.
+When filling in and signing the form, you should use the name that you want to see printed on your new passport.

 :: Two recent passport photographs